arayq2/xml-dev/XpMatch/README.txt

 the header row will have a synthesized title of the form '[N]' where N is the column number.

+Expressions can be prefixed with '?' only to test whether the target exists.
+The output will be "[yes]" or "[no]" appropriately.
+This can be useful to test for nodes that schematically will not have text content (such as elements for grouping purposes).

 XML files to be processed can be specified as command line arguments;
 or as the contents of a file, one name per line, with the -l option; or be passed in through STDIN, one name per line.
 To save typing, the